tshepang/blog/content/2022-review.md

 The greatest __spectacle__ is *Black Adam*, due to its fun action, especially the early sequences following the awakening of the lead character.
+The best __action sequence__ is the prison rescue in *The Bad Guys*... it does not feel original, but it was so kool, in an otherwise bland movie.

 My __favorite performance__ is that of [Stephanie Hsu] as a fun and colorful villain in